 The Selection Index is double the sum of your Reading, Writing and Language, and Math Test Scores.
 For example, a student with scores of 34, 35, and 36 would have a Selection Index of (34+35+36)x2 = 210.
-Some students remember their section scores (160-760) but not their test scores; the Selection Index is still easy to calculate.
-First, ignore the final zero in your scores; then double your EBRW score; then add your Math score.
-For example, a student with an EBRW score of 690 and a Math score of 720 would have a Selection Index of (69)x2 + 72 = 210.
+Most students remember their section scores (160–760) rather than their 8–38 test scores.
+The Selection Index is still easy to calculate.
+First, ignore the final zero in your scores; then double your ERW score; then add your Math score.
+For example, a student with an ERW score of 690 and a Math score of 720 would have a Selection Index of (69)x2 + 72 = 210.
 The two methods will always work because of the fixed relationship between test scores and section scores.
-You cannot directly calculate a Selection Index from a total score (320-1520).
+You cannot directly calculate a Selection Index from a total score (320–1520).

-Why is the Evidence-Based Reading and Writing (EBRW) twice as important as the Math?
+Why is the Evidence-Based Reading and Writing (ERW) twice as important as the Math?

 The emphasis on “verbal” skills has a long history with the NMSP.
-Even when there was no Writing section on the PSAT or SAT, the Verbal section was doubled and added to the Math score for a 60-240 Selection Index range.
-Also, College Board considers Reading and Writing and Language to be separate tests.
-The scores are added when forming the 160-760 section score (200-800 on the SAT), but the tests roughly parallel the Critical Reading and Writing sections of the old PSAT.
+Even when there was no Writing section on the PSAT or SAT, the Verbal section was doubled and added to the Math score for a 60–240 Selection Index range.
+Also, College Board considers Reading and Writing and Language to be separate tests..
 In short, the “doubling” is nothing new.

 I’ve already received my PSAT scores; how can I find out whether I will qualify for recognition?

 Although you can use the Compass projections to estimate whether you are likely to qualify as a Commended Student or Semifinalist, there is no way of knowing your official status until high schools are notified by NMSC in early September of your senior year (sometimes schools hear by late August).
-The Commended cutoff becomes unofficially known in the April after the PSAT.
-Compass will report this score and how it may impact Semifinalist cutoffs on our cutoffs post.
+Compass has been able to assemble all of the cutoffs for the class of 2020.
+The Commended cutoff for future classes becomes unofficially known in the April after the PSAT.
+Compass will report this score and how it may impact Semifinalist cutoffs on our regularly updated cutoffs post.
 NMSC does not publicly publish state cutoffs, so Compass provides this information to students.
-For the class of 2020, the Semifinalist cutoffs can only be estimated until September 2019.
+For the class of 2021, the Semifinalist cutoffs can only be estimated until September 2020.